DataDog/documentation/content/en/getting_started/ci_visibility/_index.md

 ## Send pipeline events to Datadog

-For other pipeline providers and custom pipelines, you can programmatically send pipeline events to Datadog using the CI Visibility Pipelines API endpoint.
+For other pipeline providers and custom pipelines, you can programmatically send pipeline events to Datadog using the [CI Visibility Pipelines API][16].
 For more information, see [Pipeline Data Model and Execution Types][13].

 Provide the following Git information (the repository URL, commit SHA, and the author email) of the commit that triggered the pipeline execution in the request.